Skip to Content

 Boston Drug Trafficking Attorney

-Drug trafficking in Massachusetts is primarily governed by Massachusetts General Laws Chapter 94C, Section 32E.
-Unlike simple possession or even distribution, trafficking charges are almost entirely dependent on the weight of the controlled substance involved.
-Once the weight of the seized drugs crosses a specific threshold defined by statute, the charge automatically becomes trafficking, regardless of whether there is direct evidence of a sale.
+Drug trafficking in Massachusetts is governed by G.L. c.
+94C § 32E.
+Unlike simple possession or even distribution, trafficking charges turn almost entirely on the weight of the controlled substance involved.
+Once the weight of the seized drugs crosses a threshold defined by statute, the charge automatically becomes trafficking regardless of whether there is direct evidence of a sale.

 The substances most commonly associated with these charges in the Boston area include:

-• Class B Substances: Includes Cocaine, Crack Cocaine, and Methamphetamines.
+• Class B Substances: Cocaine, crack cocaine, and methamphetamine.

 • Class D Substances: Marijuana.
 While Massachusetts has legalized recreational use, trafficking 50 pounds or more remains a serious felony.

-It is important to note that you can be charged with trafficking even if you never intended to sell the drugs.
-The law allows the prosecution to infer "intent to distribute" based solely on the volume of the substance found in your possession.
-This "legal fiction" is one of the many areas where a drug trafficking lawyer in Boston can intervene to challenge the state's assumptions.
+A person can be charged with trafficking even without any evidence of a sale.
+The law allows prosecutors to infer “intent to distribute” based solely on the volume found in possession.
+That legal inference is one of the first things a defense attorney can challenge before the case ever reaches trial.

 Penalties for Drug Trafficking Convictions in Massachusetts